 HOW TO REGISTER A TRADEMARK IN NIGERIA

 Do you plan to register a trademark in Nigeria?
 Then here are few things you need to know about trademarks and how trademark registration is done in Nigeria.
 We will also introduce you to a trademark registration agency in Nigeria that will help you simplify the complexity of registering a trademark in Nigeria.
+Please know that there is a difference between company registration and trademark registration

 WHAT IS TRADEMARK?